swiss-territorial-data-lab/proj-vegroof-labelizer/README.md

     <img src="src/images_tuto/labelizer_tuto_panel_0.png" alt="Description of image">
 </center>

-2) The first step is going to be to load rasters and polygons from the tab `load`.
+2)  The first step is to load rasters and polygons from the menu `load`.
 When loading the polygons, the following form will appear.
 There, you are asked to choose the mode between the two following options:
-  - Labelizer: this mode is planned for processing binary predictions (or non-categorized files) and choosing a category for each sample.
-When selecting this mode, you will be asked to choose a `class name` that correspond to the binary categorization.
-Once this class name is chosen, you will be ask to map the corresponding values for `bare` and `vegetated` in the "Values mapping" section before being able to click on `OK`.
+  - Labelizer: This mode is used to add a column to the dataset with the categories of your choice.
+You have the possibility to use a _selection column_ by clicking on the corresponding checkbox.
+If so, you will need to select between the existing columns and then assign a display value for each different values in this column.
+The app will not allow a column with more than 6 different values.
+You will then need to enter the name of the new column under _Create column of interest_ and give each value (which is going to be saved inside the resulting file) + the corresponding display value.
+Here also, you can not create more than 6 different values.
-  - Correcter: this mode is to correct the prediction of a multi-class classification model.
-You will be asked to choose a `class name` but the last part will stay disabled and you will be able to directly click on the `OK button`
+  - Correcter: This mode aims at correcting an existing column of the dataset.
+You will need to select which one under _Select column of interest_ and then provide a display value for each different value of the column.
+The app will also not allow to choose a column with more than 6 different values.
 <center>
     <img src="src/images_tuto/img_1.png" alt="Description of image">
 </center>